Palm Sunday / Shabbat ha gadol

 Quick overview:

-10 Nisan – Jesus is chosen as the lamb of the people.
+10 Nisan – Jesus is chosen by the people.

 The sacrificial lamb had to be observed for 5 days to ensure there were no defects on the lamb.

-During the 5 days the lamb had to live in their home and was tested and observed for faults, just imagine the love some people got for this beautiful and cute little lamb
+During the 5 days the lamb had to live in their home and was tested and observed for faults.

 10-14 Nisan – Jesus is tested